 WHITE PAPER: Evolution in motion – The Machine Automation Controller

-By Omron Industrial Automation
+February 7, 2012 by Omron Industrial Automation

 During the past 50 years, there has been a powerful and dramatic development of controllers: Distributed Control Systems (DCS), Programmable Logic Controllers (PLC), Industrial PCs (IPC) and Programmable Automation Controllers (PAC).
 The explosion of industrial applications continues to challenge the functionality of those controllers, fostering further innovation.
 The need to combine the capabilities of traditional process/discrete industrial control has led to adaptations or extensions of existing technology.
 The efforts to evolve resulted in under-performing machine automation due to limitations in architecture and a lack of cross-discipline expertise.